cammylabs/terraform-ecs-ha/README.md

 - `app_name` - An identifier for this project.
 It should be unique once it will be used as prefix for AWS resources
 - `app_version` - A unique version identifier for the application that will be deployed.
 Whenever this version changes, a new deployment will be automatically triggered.
 - `docker_root_path` - The root folder to generate the Docker image.
 Usually the place where Dockerfile is located.
+- `datadog_environment_tag` - Helper tag to identify and filter logs in datadoghq
+- `datadog_region_tag` - Helper tag to identify and filter logs in datadoghq
+- `slack_webhook_codedeploy` - Slack generated webhook that will accept codedeploy deployment messages

 Below the remaining parameters that can be optionally configured:
 - `app_environment` (default: `staging`) - An identifier for the environment this project is running on. (e.g.: production, staging, etc)